HERA-Team/hera_mc/docs/developer.md

 of your new table to the documentation in docs/mc_definition.tex.
 10. Create a pull request on github to ask for a code review and to get your changes integrated into main.
+11. Testing onsite (required for PRs): First clear it with the observing team.
+Then checkout your branch onsite and run `alembic upgrade head`.
+Install the new branch with `pip install --no-deps .`.
+Run the tests with `pytest`.
+Then put things back as they were by first downgrading alembic with `alembic downgrade -1` (or whatever number of alembic versions your branch differs from what was installed by).
+The downgrade **must be done** while you are still on your branch so you have the alembic revision files. **Be careful with alembic downgrades** -- if you downgrade too far you could drop tables or columns with essential data in them.
+Then checkout the main branch and install it with `pip install --no-deps .`.
+It's a good idea to re-run tests at this point to make sure you didn't break anything.
 11. Once the changes have been incorporated into main, you can log onto site, pull the main branch and run `alembic upgrade head` to update the onsite database to the new schema.